 Once you arrive at the new location for your beehives, you should open the entrance of the beehive as soon as you can.
 It allows bees to start orienting themselves to the new location and how to find it.
 Landmarks in the area are great for helping bees find the location.
 Colors too have been used effectively to help bees find their beehives faster in new locations.
 After trucking bees, allow them at least 2 days to get familiar with the new location.

 You should not drive at high speeds when trucking bees.
-This is because you do not want to run a lot of vibrations through the beehive and damage comb.
-Moderate speeds are kept through the entire journey for best results.
+This is because you do not want to run a lot of vibrations through the beehive and damage the comb.
+Moderate speeds are kept throughout the entire journey for best results.